cjal920/bamazon/README.md

-# bamazon

 # Welcome to Bamazon!
-Where the savings are bamazing!
+## Where the savings are bamazing!

 In order to purchase products, Bamazon requires the installation of the following npm packages: